alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `GetRiskScore` twice is not equivalent to calling `CalculateTotal` twice.

-The first request might succeed and the second might time out.
-The calls might return different scores, consume quota, encounter a rate limit, or observe different service state even though the explicit arguments are the same objects.
+Discarding `firstScore` does not undo the first API call.
+The next invocation is not guaranteed to return the same score: the service may have newer data, record audit or usage state, consume quota, change a cache, reject an expired token, throttle or rate-limit the caller, or be temporarily unavailable even though the visible arguments are the same.

-With effects, evaluation behavior becomes observable:
+With effects, execution policy becomes part of the program's observable behavior:

 * when an operation runs;
 * whether it runs;
 * in what order it runs;
 * how many times it runs.

+For a pure function, those invocation details do not change the value-level meaning: the caller only observes returned values.
+For an effectful function, delegating invocation to `List.Map`, `Maybe.Map`, `Result.Map`, or another mapping operation also delegates part of the execution policy.
+That abstraction can decide whether the function is called, how often it is called, and what prior effects later operations may observe.

-In procedural code, the programmer often controls that behavior directly:
+In procedural code, the programmer often controls that execution policy directly:

 ```csharp
 var scores = new List<RiskScore>();